Peter Sellers

 Sellers was nominated three times for an Academy Award, twice for Best Actor, for his performances in Dr. Strangelove and Being There, and once for the Best Live Action Short Film for The Running Jumping & Standing Still Film (1959).
 He won the BAFTA Award for Best Actor in a Leading Role for his role in I'm All Right Jack and was nominated an additional three times for the satire Only Two Can Play, for Dr. Strangelove and The Pink Panther, and for Being There.
 In 1980 he won the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for his role in Being There, having previously been nominated three times in the same category.
 Turner Classic Movies calls Sellers "one of the most accomplished comic actors of the late 20th century".

 In his personal life, Sellers struggled with depression and insecurities.
 An enigmatic figure, he often claimed to have no identity outside the roles that he played.
-His behaviour was often erratic and compulsive, and he frequently clashed with his directors and co-stars, especially in the mid-1970s, when his physical and mental health, together with his alcohol and drug problems, were at their worst.
+His behaviour was often erratic and compulsive, and he frequently clashed with his directors and co-stars, especially in the mid-1970s, when his physical and mental health, together with his alcohol and drug problems, was at its worst.
 Sellers was married four times and had three children from his first two marriages.
 He died from a heart attack, aged 54, in 1980.
 English filmmakers the Boulting brothers described Sellers as "the greatest comic genius this country has produced since Charles Chaplin".